 Chose your liner of choice:

-We carry many different sizes, shapes, brands, grades and construction in stainless steel chimney liners including “Homesaver ( Ultra-Pro, Pro, Round-Flex, Oval-Flex, Rectangle-Flex, and Dial-A-Flex), Ventinox, Forever-Flex, Armor-Flex”, and more.
+We carry many different sizes, shapes, brands, grades and construction of stainless steel chimney liners for sale including “Homesaver ( Ultra-Pro, Pro, Round-Flex, Oval-Flex, Rectangle-Flex, and Dial-A-Flex), Ventinox, Forever-Flex, Armor-Flex”, and more.
 The most popular items and packages are listed but we have too many items to list individually.

-Please contact us for the best prices on unlisted chimney liner items and those for special applications.
+Please contact us for the best prices on unlisted chimney liner items for sale and those for special applications.

 What type of stainless steel chimney liner do I need?
 That depends on the job.
-Here are some guidelines to help make the best decision for your job.
+Here are some guidelines to help make the best decision on which chimney liner kit to use for your job.

-316 Ti-alloy: made by adding molybdenum and titanium to 304-alloy.
+Made by adding molybdenum and titanium to 304-alloy.
 This combination gives chimney liners excellent corrosion resistance in acidic and high heat environments.
-Most light chiney liners are not using this alloy.
+Most of our light chimney liners are using this alloy.
 Including Homesaver UltraPro, DuraFlex, DCS Flex, Foreverflex, M-Flex, and more.
+These fireplace flue liners can be used for wood, coal, oil, gas, pellet, and corn.

 316-alloy: This alloy is made by adding molybdenum to 304-alloy.
-This process makes the chimney liner more expensive then 304-alloy but greatly increases the corrosion resistance.
-This makes it an excellent choice for wood, coal, oil, and non-condensing gas applications.
+This process makes the chimney liner more expensive than 304-alloy but greatly increases the corrosion resistance.
+This makes it an excellent choice for wood, coal, oil, pellet, corn, and non-condensing gas applications.

 321-alloy: Made by adding titanium to 304-alloy to the chimney liner, which improves corrosion resistance at higher temperatures.
 (Its corrosion resistance in acidic environments is not as good as 316-alloy).

-AL 29-4C alloy: this is the most corrosion resistant of all alloys used.
+This is the most corrosion resistant of all alloys used.
 Primarily for gas applications.
-(Note: if the flue being lined has been used previously for oil, a stainless chimney liner is recommended as the outside contamination can quickly destroy an AL 29-4C liner).
+Recommended for appliances with efficiency ratings over 83%, and higher than CAT-1.
+(Note: if the flue being lined has been used previously for oil, a stainless chimney liner is recommended as the outside contamination can quickly destroy an AL 29-4C liner.
+Thorough cleaning of the flue prior to installation, and use of insulation as a barrier is recommended if oil residue is present).

 Construction